Top 5 Places In India To Celebrate Christmas

 Also Read: Top 15 Christmas Song Of All Time

-Puducherry was earlier known as Pondicherry and was dominated by French for 300 years which has left a significant effect on its architecture, culture, cuisines.
-Even today you can sense the French vibes due to the presence of a French consulate, a French school and the throng of French tourists and ex-pats.
+Puducherry was earlier known as Pondicherry and was dominated by the French for 300 years which has left a significant effect on its architecture, culture, cuisines.
+Even today you can sense the French vibes due to the presence of a French consulate, a French school, and the throng of French tourists and ex-pats.

 Pondicherry is best to be experienced during Christmas and New Year break, you can attend the Christmas markets, midnight mass, it is like a pilgrimage journey.
-Visit churches, temples and heritage sites, eat, drink, shop, party and enjoy your holidays to the fullest.
+Visit churches, temples, and heritage sites, eat, drink, shop, party, and enjoy your holidays to the fullest.

 The joy of Christmas will be doubled if you are traveling to Pondicherry during your winter break as the weather during this time is very pleasant.
-If you wish to relax and slow down in life than Pondicherry is the best place where you will find meaning and purpose in simple things.
+If you wish to relax and slow down in life then Pondicherry is the best place where you will find meaning and purpose in simple things.

 4. Andaman and Nicobar Islands

 This is the peak tourist season so everything will be costly and you will find many tourists and parties going around in the festive season.
-Most of the hotel’s host New Year parties, especially Havelock Beach Resort, Symphony Palm Beach resort, Sea Shell Havelock or Barefoot.
+Most of the hotels host New Year parties, especially Havelock Beach Resort, Symphony Palm Beach resort, Sea Shell Havelock, or Barefoot.

-If you are wishing for a peaceful and rejuvenating festive vacation than forget the urban trend aside and enjoy the simple pleasures of life that Andaman and Nicobar provide like a walk on the beach, make sandcastles, enjoy candlelight dinners with and of course take a break from the internet.
+If you are wishing for a peaceful and rejuvenating festive vacation then forget the urban trend aside and enjoy the simple pleasures of life that Andaman and Nicobar provide like a walk on the beach, make sandcastles, enjoy candlelight dinners with and of course take a break from the internet.

 Also Read: The Emblems of Christmas

-Kerala is a place where you can see backwater, lagoons, beaches, hill stations, Spice plantations, jungles, heritage towns, etc but you should also know that Kerala is home to 18.38% Christians, hence Christmas is celebrated in a grand scale.
+Kerala is a place where you can see backwater, lagoons, beaches, hill stations, Spice plantations, jungles, heritage towns, etc but you should also know that Kerala is home to 18.38% Christians, hence Christmas is celebrated on a grand scale.

-Onam and Christmas are the two main festivals of Kerala and is also known for some beautiful churches and cathedrals where Christmas carols are sung.
+Onam and Christmas are the two main festivals of Kerala and are also known for some beautiful churches and cathedrals where Christmas carols are sung.
 It is the time for family reunions, Christmas cakes, lightning, presents, the crib.